aadriance/aadriance.github.io/content/posts/ImNotThatKindOfProgrammer.md

 tags = ["self"]
 +++

 I don't make pretty fonts appear in your document editor.
 I don't make ads appear in your search results.
 I didn't round the corners in your UI.
-I didn't deliver your email, or track our online order.
+I didn't deliver your email, or track your online order.

 <!-- more -->